1956 Summer Olympics: Television

 The Olympics were first televised during the 1936 games to a domestic audience in Berlin.
 The 1956 Winter Olympics in Cortina d'Ampezzo were broadcast internationally with the organising committee giving the television rights gratis.
 While there was much interest in the games overseas, no international television or newsreel rights were awarded, as the Melbourne organising committee requested licensing payments for the broadcasting rights.
 However, domestic rights to the games were hastily agreed by the then three Melbourne stations, GTV9, HSV7 and ABV2, only a week before the opening ceremony.
 The three Sydney stations, TCN9, ATN7 and ABN2, syndicated the Melbourne coverage.
-Television in Australia was new having its beginnings in September 1956, so for many Australians, their first glimpse of television was Olympic broadcasts.
+Television in Australia was new, having its beginnings in September 1956.
+For many Australians, their first glimpse of television were Olympic broadcasts.
 Around five thousand television sets were in Australia by the time of the Games, so the domestic audience largely watched the games at community halls and at Ampol petrol stations.